-- Door knobs and handles, and train and bus grab handles and poles.
-Wipe down airplane and train lap trays and arm rests.
+- Train and bus grab handles and poles.
+Wipe down airplane and train lap trays and armrests.

 - Condiment jars on restaurant tables.
-Wipe off table before sitting.
+Wipe off the table before sitting.

-7 Hygiene Habits for You and People You Assist:
+7 Hygiene Habits for You and the People You Assist:

 - Eating: Wash your hands before and after eating.